CivAIgentics/Jett/TEST_NEW_FEATURES.md

 **What it does:** Shows animated dots when agent is "thinking"

 **Test Steps:**
-1. Type any message: "Hello Jacky"
+1. Type any message: "Hello Jett"
 2. Press Enter
 3. **Expected:** Three animated dots appear in a gray bubble
 4. Wait for agent response